lunasec-io/lunasec/docs/blog/2022-03-18-what-is-going-on-with-node-packages.md

 ---
-title: "Protestware": How node-ipc turned into malware
+title: Protestware - How node-ipc turned into malware that targets russian IPs
 description: The node-ipc package has turned into malware for Russian computers.
 slug: node-ipc-protestware
 date: 2022-03-18